 Data Science Major, B.S.

-The bachelor of science (B.S.) in data science provides students with a foundation in data science in preparation for entry to the workforce or pursuit of an advanced degree.
-The B.S. in data science is comprised of six competencies that include ethics, communications, computational thinking, mathematical and statistical foundations, optimization and multivariate thinking, and machine learning and AI.
-The curriculum provides high-level coursework, in-depth exposure to quantitative topics, and opportunities for direct application through collaborative teamwork.
+The bachelor of science (B.S.) in data science provides students with a strong foundation in preparation for entry to the workforce or pursuit of an advanced degree.
+The B.S. in data science is comprised of six competencies:

 Admission to the Major